emdann/GWT_perturbseq_analysis_2025/src/1_preprocess/README.md

 ## Run preprocessing workflow locally

-No parallelization and no SLURM (suitable only for small experiments)
+No SLURM (suitable only for small experiments)

 ```bash
 # Ingest cellranger outputs and merge